 Some people call this oven baked pancake / popover a Bismarck while others call it a Dutch Baby Pancake.
 Both are baked in a black cast iron skillet in a hot oven where they puff up dramatically in a few minutes and make an impressive breakfast dish.
 The Bismarck was one of the most popular recipes in the original Silver Palate Cookbook, one of the best selling cookbooks of all time which has recently issued a 25th anniversary addition.
 It can be served plain with powdered sugar and fresh lemon wedges or gussied up with fresh fruit or sautéed sliced apples

 The first time we ate a Bismarck was in 1995 when we lived in the Abaco Islands.
 One evening good friends invited us for an elaborate gourmet dinner at their home and extended an invitation to stay over for the night.
 Nasty weather was predicted and they didnt want us driving the boat home in the dark.
 How could we decline an invitation such as that?
 Besides, our friend Tony was the Julia Child of our crowd.
 The next morning his wife Diane, also a fine cook, prepared their favorite breakfast a Bismarck straight out of The Silver Palate Cookbook.
 We watched as Diane quickly whirled flour, milk and eggs in a blender until she had a smooth batter.
 Meanwhile Tony melted some butter in a black cast iron skillet and, when it was melted, poured the batter in the pan and popped it in a hot oven for ten minutes or so.
 It rose like a popover and we instantly fell in love until we realized Tony had used a whole stick of butter for one pancake.

-well, the original recipe called for 8 tablespoons of butter, in other words an entire stick.
+Even though its an easy recipe, its only been in the last five or six years that Ive mustered up the courage to give it a try.
+Why you ask well, the original recipe called for 8 tablespoons of butter, in other words an entire stick.
 One day I read that if you have a well-seasoned cast iron skillet, it can double as a non-stick pan.
 A light went on in my head.
 By gosh, they are right.
 So I decided to reduce the butter in the original Bismarck recipe to two tablespoons and give it a try.
 I didnt have much to lose and the basic ingredients were cheap eggs, flour and milk.
 The results produced a success and we didnt miss the other 6 tablespoons of fat.
 I also added a pinch of salt and some freshly grated nutmeg to the batter.
 We served it with confectioners sugar and lemon wedges, just like wed always done with popovers.
 I also added some fresh raspberries and strawberries and it was an instant hit.
 In the winter we like to sauté apples, season them with cinnamon and sugar and use them in place of the fresh berries.

 Its funny how things can happen in your life that parallel other peoples experiences and you dont even realize it at the time.
 (I would love to hear if its ever happened to you.)
 Molly Wizenberg, author of A Homemade Life and the immensely popular blog Orangette, tells a similar story about the first time she had the pancake at the home of friends in Seattle.
 Her pancake was called a Dutch Baby instead of a Bismarck and she too dec